|

 Male Survivors

-This essay suggests that male survivors experience not only the same traumatic effects of abuse as females but may encounter additional problems in their attempts to be heard and validated.
-To view this essay, click here.
+These essays suggest that male survivors, perhaps especially those who have been victims of female abusers or male-male abuse, experience not only the same traumatic effects of abuse as females but may encounter additional problems in their attempts to be heard and validated.
+To view these essays, click here.

 Shock and After-Shocks: A Husband's Story